Homology-Preserving Multi-Scale Graph Skeletonization Using Mapper on Graphs: Related Work

+We limit our review to node-link diagrams, which are utilized by many visualization software tools, including Gephi~\cite{BastianHeymannJacomy2009}, GraphViz~\cite{EllsonGansnerKoutsofios2002}, and NodeXL~\cite{HansenShneidermanSmith2010}.
+For a comprehensive overview of graph visualization techniques, see~\cite{LandesbergerKuijperSchreck2011}.
 One of the biggest challenges with node-link diagrams is visual clutter, which has been extensively studied in graph visualization~\cite{EllisDix2007}.
-It is mainly addressed in three ways: improved node layouts, edges bundling, and alternative visual representations.
+It is addressed in several ways: improved node layouts, edge bundling, lenses, and alternative visual representations.

-Tutte~\cite{Tutte1963} provided the earliest graph layout method for node-link diagrams, followed by methods driven by linear programming~\cite{GansnerKoutsofiosNorth1993}, force-directed embeddings~\cite{FruchtermanReingold1991,Hu2005}, embeddings of the graph metric~\cite{GansnerKorenNorth2005}, and connectivity structures~\cite{BrandesPich2007,KhouryHuKrishnan2012,Koren2003,KorenCarmenHarel2002}.
-TopoLayout~\cite{ArchambaultMunznerAuber2007} creates a hybrid layout by decomposing a graph into subgraphs based on their topological features, including trees, complete graphs, bi-connected components, and clusters, which are subsequently grouped and laid out as meta-nodes.
-One of many differences between TopoLayout and our work is that we use functions defined on the graph to automatically and interactively guide decomposition and feature extraction among subgraphs.
+Tutte~\cite{Tutte1963} provided the earliest graph layout method for node-link diagrams, followed by methods driven by linear programming~\cite{GansnerKoutsofiosNorth1993}, force-directed embedding~\cite{FruchtermanReingold1991,Hu2005}, graph metric embedding~\cite{GansnerKorenNorth2005}, and connectivity structures~\cite{BrandesPich2007,KhouryHuKrishnan2012,Koren2003,KorenCarmenHarel2002}.
+TopoLayout~\cite{ArchambaultMunznerAuber2007} creates a hybrid layout by decomposing a graph into subgraphs based on their topological features, including trees, complete graphs, bi-connected components, and clusters, which are grouped and laid out as meta-nodes.
+The difference between TopoLayout and our work is that we use functions defined on the graph to automatically guide decomposition and feature extraction among subgraphs, and multiple functions induce graph skeletonizations, capturing different properties of the graph.

 Edge bundling, which bundles adjacent edges together, is commonly used to reduce visual clutter on dense graphs~\cite{HoltenVanWijk2009}.
 For massive graphs, hierarchical edge bundling scales to millions of edges~\cite{GansnerHuNorth2011}, while divided edge bundling~\cite{SelassieHellerHeer2011} tends to produce higher-quality visual results.
 Nevertheless, these approaches only deal with edge clutter, not node clutter, and they only support limited types of analytic tasks~\cite{bach2017towards,mcgee2012empirical}.